Make your senior developers stay using these few neat tips

 This is why your office needs to become “the promised land” in order to motivate and retain employees, or in this case, senior software developers.

-But, how in the world would you create an environment like that?
+But, how to create an environment like that?

-A recent Stack Overflow survey may shed some light on the issue at hand.
-In it, they asked professional developers to compare two jobs with almost identical offers and choose one or the other.
-The most important reason for the respondents in the survey was the availability of tools, frameworks, and other technologies to accept the job offer.
+In it, generally, they asked professional developers to compare jobs with almost identical offers and choose one or the other, and/or list reasons for staying or leaving a company.
+However, the most important reason for the respondents in the survey was the availability of tools, frameworks, and other technologies to accept a job offer.
+Correspondingly, also, one of the reasons for staying was the salary, even though not a primary reason at all.

 The second reason, according to the same respondents, was the office environment or the company culture, closely followed by a flexible schedule, options for remote work, and how impactful their work output would be (generally speaking).